Library

 select tarce log to upload

 Uploading can take 1-2 minutes, depending on your Internet connection upload speed and general connectivity.
+Compressed files are uploaded faster due to the reduced size!

 Then you will see the uploaded file as being "Processing":